MicrosoftDocs/architecture-center/docs/guide/multitenant/service/app-service.md

 Many multitenant applications need to connect to tenants' on-premises networks to send data.

-If you need to send outbound traffic from a known static IP address or set of known static IP addresses, consider using [NAT Gateway](/azure/app-service/overview-inbound-outbound-ips#get-a-static-outbound-ip).
+If you need to send outbound traffic from a known static IP address or from a set of known static IP addresses, consider using a [NAT Gateway](/azure/app-service/overview-inbound-outbound-ips#get-a-static-outbound-ip).
 App Service provides [guidance on how to integrate with a NAT Gateway](/azure/app-service/networking/nat-gateway-integration).

-If you don't need a static outbound IP address, but instead need to occasionally check the IP address that your application uses for outbound traffic, you can [query the current IP addresses of the App Service deployment](/azure/app-service/troubleshoot-intermittent-outbound-connection-errors).
+If you don't need a static outbound IP address, but instead you need to occasionally check the IP address that your application uses for outbound traffic, you can [query the current IP addresses of the App Service deployment](/azure/app-service/troubleshoot-intermittent-outbound-connection-errors).

 ### Quotas

 Because App Service is itself a multitenant service, you need to take care about how you use shared resources.
 Networking is an area that you need to pay particular attention to, because there are [limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#app-service-limits) that affect how your application can work with both inbound and outbound network connections, including source network address translation (SNAT) and TCP port limits.

-If your application connects to large numbers of databases or external services, it might be at risk of [SNAT port exhaustion](/app-service/troubleshoot-intermittent-outbound-connection-errors).
-In general, SNAT port exhaustion indicates that your code isn't correctly reusing TCP connections, and even in a multitenant solution you should ensure you follow recommended practices for reusing connections.
+If your application connects to a large number of databases or external services, then your app might be at risk of [SNAT port exhaustion](/app-service/troubleshoot-intermittent-outbound-connection-errors).
+In general, SNAT port exhaustion indicates that your code isn't correctly reusing TCP connections, and even in a multitenant solution, you should ensure you follow the recommended practices for reusing connections.

-However, in some multitenant solutions, the number of outbound connections to distinct IP addresses can result in SNAT port exhaustion even when you follow good coding practices.
-In these scenarios, [consider deploying NAT Gateway](/azure/app-service/networking/nat-gateway-integration) to increase the number of SNAT ports available for your application to use, or use [service endpoints](/azure/virtual-network/virtual-network-service-endpoints-overview) when connecting to Azure services to bypass load balancer limits.
+However, in some multitenant solutions, the number of outbound connections to distinct IP addresses can result in SNAT port exhaustion, even when you follow good coding practices.
+In these scenarios, [consider deploying NAT Gateway](/azure/app-service/networking/nat-gateway-integration) to increase the number of SNAT ports that are available for your application to use, or use [service endpoints](/azure/virtual-network/virtual-network-service-endpoints-overview) when you connect to Azure services, to bypass load balancer limits.
 Even with these controls in place, you might approach limits with a large number of tenants, so you should plan to scale to additional App Service plans or [deployment stamps](../../../patterns/deployment-stamp.md).

 ## Next steps